pratik2374/pdf_chatbot/readme.md

 - **Conversation History**: Stores conversation history to improve response accuracy.
 - **PDF Upload**: Users can upload PDFs and get responses based on the content of the PDFs.
 - **Huggingface Vector Embeddings**: Utilizes Huggingface vector embeddings for better response generation.
-- **Streamlit Deployment**: The application is deployed using Streamlit for an interactive user interface.

 ## Installation